 Need to Know

 The trail is located in a very remote area, the nearest services are many miles away, so be prepared for backcountry conditions.
 Because of the trail's remoteness, many riders will take advantage of the plentiful primitive camping at one of the five overlook points and spend a couple of days exploring the area.
-Bring everything you might need including water and food, no services are available.
-The forest roads out to the Rainbow Rim are ok (not great) for two-wheel drive cars.
+Bring everything you might need including water and food, shovel for human waste, and pack out any garbage.
+Use has increased to please pick up after yourself.

 Even though it is purported that up to 90% of the Rainbow Rim's users are mountain bikers, hikers and horseback riders commonly use this trail as well.